PrivonFoundation/.github/profile/README.md

 ## Our Projects

--   **[CrytoTool](https://github.com/ObscuritySecurity/CrytoTool)**: A four-in-one, end-to-end encrypted file manager, gallery, music player, and document viewer where your privacy comes first
+-   **[CrytoTool](https://github.com/ObscuritySecurity/CrytoTool)**: All-in-One Privacy, client-side encryption file manager, gallery, music player, and document viewer where your privacy comes first

+-

 ## How to Contribute